 SILVERTON, Ore. — A kidnapping suspect was taken into custody following a chase and a shootout with police on Highway 214 near Silverton on May 12, according to the Marion County Sheriff's Office (MCSO).

 The suspect, identified by Oregon State Police (OSP) as 20-year-old Kenneth Williams Peden III of Woodburn, was lodged at the Marion County Jail and faces five charges: first-degree attempted murder with a firearm, second-degree attempted murder with a firearm, unlawful use of a weapon with a firearm, first-degree kidnapping and fleeing and attempting to elude by vehicle.

-His 17-year-old female passenger, identified as Molly Taylor, was injured and taken to a hospital with life-threatening injuries.
-On May 19, OSP reported that she died at a hospital.
+His 17-year-old passenger, identified as Oliver Taylor, was injured and taken to a hospital with life-threatening injuries.
+On May 19, OSP reported that Taylor died at a hospital.